IBM/SpectrumScaleTools/ece_network_readiness/README.md

-This tool will run a network test across multiple nodes and compare the results against IBM Spectrum Scale Key Performance Indicators (KPI).
+This tool will run a network test across multiple nodes and compare the results against IBM Storage Scale Key Performance Indicators (KPI).
 This tool attempts to hide much of the complexity of running network measurement tools, and present the results in an easy to interpret way.

 **NOTE:** This tool would run for a long time, depending on the number of hosts to be tested.
 It estimates and shows the total runtime before the first interaction.